 Build an abuse-free, safe home for everyone

-Sibling rivalry and envy is natural.
-But when you create a loving environment in your home where every member feels valued, appreciated and safe, this rivalry will never amount to abuse or bullying.
+Sibling rivalry and envy are natural.
+But when you create a loving environment in your home where every member feels valued, appreciated, and safe, this rivalry will never amount to abuse or bullying.
 The key is equal treatment for all your children.

 Set boundaries and limits to cope with sibling bullying and intervene when the fights become ugly and rude.
 Teach your children to treat all siblings with love and respect.
 When you treat every member with love and respect, when every child feels nurtured, the inherent bond between siblings will only become stronger and better.